himotoyoshi/carray/guides/users/05_masks.md

 #       [  3.0,  4.0, -1.0 ] ]
 ```

-`unmask` with no argument at all clears the mask and leaves whatever was
+`unmask` with no argument at all clears the mask and leaves whatever the
-stored underneath.
-A masked cell still holds a value; the mask hides it rather
-than erasing it:
+storage holds.
+Here that is the values the array was given, since nothing has
+been computed from it — in general what sits in a masked cell is not defined,
+which the section on `value` below comes back to:

 ```ruby
 c = a.copy